cocos/cocos-docs/en/advanced-topics/hot-update.md

 The version file can be part of the contents of the manifest file and do not contain a list of files.
 But the manifest file may be large, each time client need to download the whole file for checking version update.
 So developer can provide a very small version file for version check only. `AssetsManager` will first check the version number provided by the version file to determine if you need to continue downloading the manifest file and update it.

-## Implement hot update in the Cocos Creator project
+## Implement Hot Update in the Cocos Creator Project

 In this tutorial, we will provide a hot update workflow for Cocos Creator project.
 We have also opened `Downloader` JavaScript interface in cocos2d-x engine, so users are free to develop their own hot update solution.